LelouchFR/QuizzMe/README.md

 # QuizzMe
-Open Source Quizz creator, just need to change the questions with yours and anything you want to do :P
+Quizz creator, just need to change the questions with yours and anything you want to do :P

 ## Create Your own Quizz !